 Child Refuses to Visit

-If there are major issues that affect your child's safety or welfare, you should contact an attorney in order to decide if it makes sense to seek a modification of visitation or custody.
+If there are issues that affect your child's safety or welfare, you should consider whether to contact an attorney to decide if it makes sense to seek a modification of visitation or custody.

 Encourage them to Talk to the other Parent about their Feelings

 If your child is simply dissatisfied with the other parent or does not particularly like the other parent's company, this is not ideal.
 Still, it is not sufficient to deny the other parent's visitation.
 If your child has complaints about visitation, suggest that they discuss them with the other parent.
 If your child cannot articulate the complaints, you should consider conveying the message.
 Remember that your child's perceptions may not be objective, so do not accuse the other parent of wrongdoing.
 Convey your child's concerns and work with the other parent to find a solution.